 • Reducing environmental inequality by protecting our planet through climate finance and a just ecological transition, based on preserving biodiversity and the oceans;

 • Forging a renewed G7 partnership with Africa to work together on the challenges facing the continent, which has great development opportunities;

 • Adapting our societies to the challenges of the digital transformation, to ensure that this technological revolution brings progress for all.

-The French G7 Presidency is managed by the Presidency of the Republic.
-To prepare the Presidency, a steering committee has been established, led by the “Sherpa”.
-It includes three “tracks” supporting the work of the Presidency, following the guidelines set down by the President of the Republic:
+The French G7 Presidency was managed by the Presidency of the Republic.
+To prepare the year’s G7, a steering committee was established, led by the “Sherpa”, the Diplomatic Adviser to the President of the Republic.
+It included three “tracks” supporting the work of the Presidency, following the guidelines set down by the President of the Republic:

 - The “Sherpa Track”, with a dedicated team led by the G7 “Sous-Sherpa”, handles coordination and steering of all work;